digital-land/digital-land/content/project/developer-contributions/index.md

 The way planning authorities currently publish these varies, and the inconsistent formats means the data is difficult to compare and hard to consume in bulk.
 The process of compiling and publishing these is also time-consuming for planning authorities.

-The Digital Land team and the Developer Contribution policy team at MHCLG are working to address these problems.
+The Digital Land team and the Developer Contribution policy team at MHCLG are trying to fix this.
 We’re working with planning authorities to design and test a new data standard for [Section 106 agreements](/glossary/section-106/) and [viability assessments](/glossary/viability-assessment).
 We’re also developing tools and guidance to help the people involved in collecting and making the data available.
-We’re consulting those users and will be testing our prototypes with them.

 We have published [a blog post](https://mhclgdigital.blog.gov.uk/2018/10/16/making-developer-contributions-open-and-transparent/) with more information about this project.